-FAFSA or CA Dream Act required for BOG Fee Waivers
+FAFSA or CA Dream Act required for CCPG Fee Waivers

-Exception: If you are eligible for a BOG Fee Waiver under Method A (SSI, Cash Aid, General Assistance) you can still submit a paper BOG Fee Waiver application along with the current qualifying documentation (dated within 60 days) to verify your status.
+Exception: If you are eligible for a CCPG Fee Waiver under Method A (SSI, Cash Aid, General Assistance) you can still submit a paper CCPG Fee Waiver application along with the current qualifying documentation (dated within 60 days) to verify your status.
 Please contact the Financial Aid Office for other exceptions.